RubyLearning/blog/content/post/2010/10/18/do-you-enjoy-your-code-quality.md

 ---
-title: Do You Enjoy Your Code Quality?
 author: James Schorr
-date: 2010-10-18
-layout: post
-permalink: /2010/10/18/do-you-enjoy-your-code-quality/
-thesis_description:
-  - James M. Schorr gives real-world tips on how to enjoy crafting software by improving the quality of your code and your development habits.
-thesis_keywords:
-  - Programming, James M. Schorr, Code Quality
-topsy_short_url:
-  -
 categories:
 - Beginners
 - Popular
 - Ruby
 - Ruby Masters
+date: 2010-10-18
+layout: post
+permalink: /2010/10/18/do-you-enjoy-your-code-quality/
 tags:
 - Code Quality
 - James M. Schorr
 - programming
+thesis_description:
+- James M. Schorr gives real-world tips on how to enjoy crafting software by improving the quality of your code and your development habits.
+thesis_keywords:
+- Programming, James M. Schorr, Code Quality
+title: Do You Enjoy Your Code Quality?
+topsy_short_url:
+- null
 ---

 <div>
   <h3>
     Do You Enjoy Your Code Quaility?